 Another cold water pipe you might want to insulate is the water service entry pipe.
 The incoming water is very cold in winter, and insulation will prevent humidity from causing condensation to form on the pipe.
 Closed-cell foam insulation is easy to install and insulates pipes well.

-What is a waterless toilet?
+What is a solar-powered absorption chiller?

 Answered by Planet Green